SaravananPerumal23/TemperatureMonitoring/README.md

 $ ionic run ios [options]

-Instructions for Running this IonicCharts application
+Instructions for Running this TemperatureMonitoring application
 ======================================================
 Use the below command to install the required dependencies